Stockwell (horse): Stud record

 Stockwell was sent to Exeter's stud farm at Newmarket.
 Known as "The Emperor of Stallions" in his own time, Stockwell was a leading sire throughout the 1860s, Champion Sire in England seven times (from 1860 to 1862 and 1864 to 1867) and finishing second several times (1863, 1868, 1872, 1873).

 His progeny won a total of 1,147 races, earning £362,451.
 209 of his 412 foals were winners.
 Twelve of his offspring won 17 classic races, and 13 placed in one or more classic races.
 His sons were also successful sires, including Doncaster, sire of Bend Or.
 Many of his daughters were also good producers.
-Perhaps one of the best-known descendants of Stockwell is Man o' War.

 Lord Exeter sent Stockwell to his stud at Burghley.
 The stallion was sold at Tattersall's after his first season (for 3,000 guineas) to Albert Denison, 1st Baron Londesborough.
 Stockwell was then sent to Kirkby Farm (later renamed Stockwell Stud), where he stood for a fee of 30 guineas.
 It was here that he sired his first eight classic winners and headed the top of the sire list.
 However, the death of the Baron in 1860 led to a sale of all stock; Stockwell was purchased for 4,500 guineas by Richard C. Naylor of Cheshire, and sent to Rawcliffe Stud for his 1861 and 1862 seasons to stand for a fee of 40 guineas.
 He was fully booked to 50 mares, and led the sire list for two more years.

 After the 1862 season, Stockwell was moved to Naylor's stud farm at Hooton Park, where he lived for the final eight years of his life in relative luxury.
 He went on 15-mile walks in good weather, and lived in a barn "big enough for him to run about in".
 By the end of his stud career his fee had risen to 300 guineas, and most of his breedings were to Naylor's own mares.
 Stockwell stood at stud from 1855 until his death, at the age of 21, due to an accident in the breeding shed.

 Notable progeny

 Pedigree

+Stockwell is inbred 5S x 4D to the stallion Orville, meaning that he appears fifth generation (via Gadabout) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.